blafr103/poolChlorinator/README.md

 ## Team and contributions

-Four-person team for GNG2501 (Team Cholomatic): Bangali Traoré, Benoit Lafrance, Imad Eddin Tijani, Nyckolas Gagné.
+Four-person team for GNG2501 (Team Cholomatic): Benoit Lafrance, Imad Eddin Tijani, Nyckolas Gagné, Bangali Traoré.

 My primary contributions were the embedded firmware and the Arduino/electronics integration.